fujitsu4/llm_bias_with_dt/README.md

 Running the complete pipeline locally may require several hours depending on hardware.
 Sample outputs are provided to allow inspection without executing the full pipeline.

-## D.Data Availability and Repository Structure
+## E.Data Availability and Repository Structure

 To keep this repository lightweight, readable, and compliant with GitHub’s recommended size constraints, **only lightweight sample files of the intermediate outputs are included here**.
 These sample files (5 lines each) are provided exclusively for **illustration, documentation, and structural transparency**.